ignStonechat/Stonechat-Chess-AI/README.md

 # Stonechat Chess AI

+## CURRENTLY ONLY A CHESS ENGINE (with some gui stuff)

-very fucking incomplete, making the actual chess engine (which is missing castling) burnt me out
+very incomplete, making the actual chess engine (which is missing castling) burnt me out